Shane Watson: Personal life

 Watson is married to broadcaster Lee Furlong.
 They have two children.
+Watson bats and bowls right-handed but writes left-handed.
 In 2017, Watson launched a sports clinic, Let’s Activate, for children.
 It teaches the basics of sports skills, using songs, movement, dance and sports activities.
 Watson has his own podcast called Lessons Learnt with the Greats.

 In November 2019, he was elected as the President of the Australian Cricketers' Association.